1999–2000 Segunda División

 The 1999–2000 Segunda División was the 69th edition since the establishment of the competition.
 22 teams participated in the league.
+UD Las Palmas won the league.

 The teams that promoted to La Liga were UD Las Palmas, Osasuna and Villarreal CF. The teams that relegated to Segunda División B were CP Mérida, Atlético de Madrid B, CD Logroñés and CD Toledo.